-In collaboration with Insight theorists from around the world, ICRP is at the cutting edge of developing conflict analysis and resolution method that builds on the empirical data of experience to open new horizons of possibilities for peace.
-Let us help you unpack intractable conflict.
+In collaboration with Insight theorists from around the world, we are at the cutting edge of developing conflict analysis and resolution method that builds on the empirical data of experience to open new horizons of possibilities for peace.

-The Insight Conflict Resolution Program has dedicated trainers ready to share with your organization the Insight approach framework to help you unlock the dynamics of conflict and open new horizons of possibilities for moving toward collaborative solutions for peace.
+We have dedicated trainers ready to share the Insight approach with your organization to help you unlock dynamics of conflict and open new horizons of possibilities.

-July 24, 2015 Could Insight Policing Save Black Lives?
+July 24, 2015 AUDIO INTERVIEW Could Insight Policing Save Black Lives?

 Take Two, of Southern California NPR, interviews ICRP Director, Megan Price, about Insight Policing in the wake of the release of Sandra Bland's arrest video.